ezw21/Seng_201_Farm_Stimulator/README.txt

 Build Automatically .Compile and run from GUI_Setup - For whole game Process
 	GUI_body - Skip setup and start with a set of value by constructor

+Source code is located in FarmStimulator > src > Game_Structure

 Running games
 =============